Deltasiv/Delta_Rover/README.md

 ## Version Info

-The current stable version of [main.ino](https://github.com/Deltasiv/Delta_Rover/blob/master/main.ino) is: 0.0.1
+The current stable version of the [project](https://github.com/Deltasiv/Delta_Rover) is: 0.0.2

 ---